wesleylcai/public_notebook/statistical_learning.md

     4. VC Inequality theorem states that empirical risk becomes a good proxy for expected risk as sampling increases.

 ## Loss Functions
+1. The loss function for Adaboost is an exponential function L(y, f(x)) = exp(-y*f(x)).
+The loss function for gradient boosting is the partial differential dL/df, where L is the pseudo-residuals.

 ## When to use?